ikostan/Exercism_Python_Track/README.md

 Sign up and have fun.
 Exercism is 100% free :)

+### Getting Started
+We know using a new product can be daunting, and Exercism is a little complicated.
+So here's a really simple set of instructions to get you started.
+[Click here for help](https://exercism.io/getting-started)

 ### Testing

 All exercises must be compatible with Python versions 2.7 and 3.4 upwards.